Freeport, Grand Bahama – Level 3: Reconsider Travel

-Exercise increased caution in The Bahamas due to crime.
+Exercise increased caution in Freeport, Grand Bahama due to Hurricane Dorian.

 Read the Safety and Security section on the country information page.

-Last Update: Reissued after periodic review with updates to information on crime.
+Last Update: Reissued for information on Hurricane Dorian.